Frequently Asked Questions

 6. How much does it cost?

-The Sydney Retreat is a registered charity that is determined to keep its fees as low as possible whilst covering its costs.
-The current guest fee is $8,800 which covers all costs for the 30 day residential program.
+The Sydney Retreat is a registered charity determined to keep its fees as low as possible whilst covering its costs.
+The current guest fee is $10,750, which covers all charges for the 28-day residential recovery program.
 There are partial scholarships available to those who qualify.

-7. Is there any support after I finish my 30-day program?
+7. Is there any support after I finish my 28-day program?

 8. Can my family come to visit?